 We have been advised by MLI that it intends to use the proceeds from the sale of these shares to facilitate the establishment by the convertible note investors in our concurrent convertible notes offering of hedged positions in the convertible notes through purchases of common stock from such investors in short sale transactions or the entry into privately negotiated derivative transactions with those investors.
-The purchase price of such common stock, or the reference price of such derivative transactions, will be negotiated between MLI or its affiliates and the investors in the convertible notes, and may differ from the prices at which shares of common stock arc sold in this offering.
+The purchase price of such common stock, or the reference price of such derivative transactions, will be negotiated between MLI or its affiliates and the investors in the convertible notes, and may differ from the prices at which shares of common stock are sold in this offering.
 To the extent the offering price hereunder is greater than such negotiated prices, such excess may be deemed underwriter's compensation.
-We do not expect these forms of compensation to exceed, subject to certain interest rate, stock price and other assumptions, approximately 2.5% per share (based on the offering price).
+We do not expect these forms of compensation to exceed, subject to certain interest rate, stock price and other assumptions, approximately 3.25% per share (based on the offering price).
 In addition, in connection with facilitating such transactions, MLI or its affiliates expect to receive customary negotiated fees from investors in our notes, which may be deemed to be underwriter's compensation.
 MLI and its affiliates may engage in such transactions at any time and from time to time during the term of the agreement in share amounts to be determined by MLI and such affiliates.
 Further, MLI and its affiliates may from time to time purchase our shares in the market and use such shares to facilitate other or similar transactions.
-We will not receive any proceeds from the sale of shares of our convertible notes, and the closing of the offering of our convertible notes is contingent upon the delivery by us of shares pursuant to the share loan agreement.
+We will not receive any proceeds from the sale of shares of our common stock pursuant to this prospectus supplement.
+The delivery of the shares being offered hereby is contingent upon the closing of the offering of our convertible notes is contingent upon the delivery by us of shares pursuant to the share loan agreement.